 Moreover, Judith was not willing to countenance extensive neuropsychological testing.
 We did in fact offer Judith the opportunity to take a number of other possibly helpful tests, such as the dual task element of the Test of Everyday Attention (Robertson et al., 1994).
 The first author (TW) was very aware that this could be useful, being a co-author of this test battery.
 To insist that Judith take additional tests would have been highly inconsistent with the pluralistic framework we were employing.
 Recent research on the pluralistic approach suggests that the highly collaborative nature of the framework produces high client satisfaction and acceptability (Cooper et al., in press).

-In sum, we agree with the idea of the commentators that if the logical and clinical conditions had been more favorable, more testing data and medical records would have been helpful in Judith's case.
+In sum, we agree with the idea of the commentators that if the logistical and clinical conditions had been more favorable, more testing data and medical records would have been helpful in Judith's case.
 However, as previously indicated, obtaining original data 10 years post injury was problematic.
 Furthermore, pushing the client through extensive neuropsychological assessment would have been counterproductive in terms of acceptability, counter to the pluralistic ethos of the work, and ultimately probably not that helpful to the client, given the opportunities for extensive ecological exploration of the client's issues in situ.

 WHAT QUESTIONS REMAIN?

 As indicated above, we do not know the precise neuropsychological profile of Judith.
 However, we do believe that she was severely affected in the executive functioning domain, 10 years after her original injury.
 The evidence for this is her very high level of pre-morbid functioning, her very low scores on block design, and her reduced score on digit span.
 Coupled with this is extensive evidence from her attempts to return to work, carry out household tasks, and manager her day-to-day affairs.
-In the latter case, the difficulty was not about knowing the nature of some of the tasks she faced, such as the need to pay tax her vehicle, but the ability to plan and order the various steps required to put accomplish these tasks.
+In the latter case, the difficulty was not about knowing the nature of some of the tasks she faced, such as the need to pay tax on her vehicle, but the ability to plan and order the various steps required to accomplish these tasks.
 As Alderman et al. (2003) have pointed out, psychometric test data is not always the best indicator of executive deficits, and real life observation can be much more useful.
-We note the similarities between Alderman et al.’s multiple errands task, and many of the day-to-day household management issues faced by Judith.
+We note the similarities between Alderman et al.’s (2003) multiple errands task, and many of the day-to-day household management issues faced by Judith.

 Related to the above, we do not know the exact severity of Judith’s head injury, or whether pathological changes to the brain would still be evident 10 years later.
 This leads King (2015) to question whether Judith should be considered as similar to an earlier case report (King, 2002).
 In relation to this, we would put forward the following observations.